marinakazarian/YourQuoteCollector/README.md

+## Chrome Extension: Your Quote Collector

+# How the extension works

 Save selected text to your personal quote list using right click --> Add to Quote List.

 You could also input your own quotes through the extension pop-up.